In this Article:

 The blade is equipped with the wave feature.
 This allows you to pull the blade from your pocket and at the same time open the knife.
 This makes deployment instant and provides for an effortless one-handed deployment for users to get to work.
 This is a classic warhorse and one that will serve for decades.

 Emerson CQC Mini 15

-The blade design is very smart and lends itself to both tactical situations police and military may encounter as well as situations that hunters and survivors will encounter.
-It’s just as good at skinning deer as it is at stabbing bad guys.
-The CQC Mini 15’s blade is still made from 154Cm steel and does have the simple chisel grind.
+The blade design is very smart and lends itself to both tactical situations police and military may encounter and situations that hunters and survivors will encounter.
+It’s just as good at skinning deer as stabbing bad guys.
+The CQC Mini 15’s blade is still made from 154Cm steel and does have a simple chisel grind.
 It retains these impressive traits to draw out every ounce of strength and dependability.

 The CQC Mini 15 has the grip we all know and love.
 The G10 scales are rough textured and provide a non-slip grip regardless of the situation.
 It can cut, stab, and dance with the best of them.
 The titanium locker and wave feature gives you rapid deployment and rock solid lockup.

 The Gerber Remix Tactical is a Tactical take on the Remix knife.
 The Remix Tactical has a focus on minimalism over style.
 Its a knife made to last and to work.
 The biggest draw to the Gerber Remix Tactical is the circular ring in the handle.
 It’s massive and catches the eye for a good reason.

 No other knife has a hole at the top of the handle like the Gerber Remix does.
 This ring is for safety sake when you are working in challenging environments.
 The finger hole isn’t for fighting at all, its made for the days you are working in the freezing cold, in and out of the water, and any situation where your grip will get compromised.